artsy/doppler/app/views/content/terms.md

 5.2 Except as expressly provided in these Terms, these Terms do not grant you or us any right, title, or interest in or to each other’s Brand Features.
 All use of our Brand Features by you or anyone else, and all goodwill associated with such use, will inure to our benefit.

-5.3 You agree that you will not: (i) include any of our Brand Features in the name of Your Application or in your domain name; (ii) modify any of our Brand Features; (iii) make any oral or written statement or use any of our Brand Features (in connection with Your Application or otherwise) in any way that incorrectly suggests our affiliation with, endorsement of, or responsibility for, any person, entity, event, product, or service; (iv) challenge any of our Brand Features or our ownership or registration of any of our Brand Features; or (v) register (or attempt to register) or use any Brand Features (including domain names) that are in any way confusingly similar to any of our Brand Features or that include any of our Brand Features.
+5.3 You agree that you will not: (i) include any of our Brand Features in the name of Your Application or in your domain name; (ii) modify any of our Brand Features; (iii) make any oral or written statement or use any of our Brand Features (in connection with Your Application or otherwise) in any way that incorrectly suggests our affiliation with, endorsement of, or responsibility for, you or Your Application; and (iv) register (or attempt to register) or use any Brand Features (including domain names) that are in any way confusingly similar to any of our Brand Features or that include any of our Brand Features.
 If you acquire any rights in any of our Brand Features, or in any other confusingly similar trademarks, service marks or logos, whether by operation of law or otherwise, you will, at no expense to us, immediately assign such rights to us.
 Your obligations provided in this section 5.3 will survive these Terms and your use of the API.

 ##6.
 Attribution and Publicity

-6.1 We may include attribution requirements applicable to the use of API Content in Documentation or otherwise make such requirements available to you.
-We may also post policies or guidelines applicable to the use of our Brand Features on the Services or otherwise make such policies or guidelines available to you.
-You agree to comply with all such requirements, policies, and guidelines, as amended by us from time to time.

-6.2 Somewhere in Your Application, you will post the following notice: “This application uses the Artsy API but is not endorsed or certified by Artsy.”
+6.1 In Your Application, you agree to post the following notice: “This application uses the Artsy API but is not endorsed or certified by Artsy.”
 The words "Artsy API" in this notice must hyperlink to the developers section of the Artsy website at: www.developers.artsy.net.
+We may include additional attribution requirements applicable to the use of API Content in Documentation or otherwise make such requirements available to you.
+You agree to comply with all such requirements, as amended by us from time to time.

-6.3 If you use one (1) or more Artwork Images in Your Application, in addition to the notice required in section 6.2 above, you will post the following notice prominently in Your Application: "This application features images from the Artsy API."
+6.2 If you use an Artwork Image in Your Application, in addition to the notice required in section 6.1 above, you will post the following notice prominently in Your Application: "This application features images from the Artsy API."
 The words "Artsy API" in this notice must hyperlink to the developers section of the Artsy website at: www.developers.artsy.net.
 We may request that you change the size, location and/or language of this notice in Your Application at any time at our sole discretion, and you agree to comply with any such requests as soon as reasonably practicable.

-6.4 You will not use our logo in Your Application without our express prior written permission.
+6.3 You will not use our logo in Your Application without our express prior written permission.
 If we grant you such permission, any use of our logo must be less prominent than the logo or mark that primarily describes Your Application, and must not imply any endorsement by us.

-6.5 You will not include any Content in Your Application, or make any oral or written statement to any third party, in any way suggesting (as determined at our sole discretion) that we endorse Your Application, unless you have received our express prior written permission to do so.
+6.4 You will not include any Content in Your Application, or make any oral or written statement to any third party, in any way suggesting (as determined at our sole discretion) that we endorse Your Application.

-6.6 When discussing or promoting the API, we may use your name and logos, Your User Content, and screenshots or video captures of Your Application, to demonstrate your use of the API.
+6.5 When discussing or promoting the API, we may use your name and logos, and screenshots or video captures of Your Application, to demonstrate your use of the API.
 You grant us all necessary rights for these purposes on a non-exclusive, worldwide, and royalty-free basis.

 ##7.
 General Restrictions

-You agree that you will not (and will not attempt to, or assist or encourage any other person or entity to):
+You agree that you will not (and will not attempt to, or assist or encourage any other person or entity to), except as otherwise permitted by these Terms:

 + Breach, disable or circumvent any security measure or technical limitation or restriction of the API;
-+ Decipher, decompile, disassemble, reverse engineer, or otherwise derive or extract any source code from, or create derivative from, the API ;
++ Decipher, decompile, disassemble, reverse engineer, or otherwise derive or extract any source code from, or create derivative works from, the API;
 + Use the API or any API Content in any manner or for any purpose, or take any other action in connection with the API, that violates or infringes: (i) any applicable local, state, national or international law, rule or regulation, including but not limited to those governing consumer or personal privacy, or the export and/or import of data or software; or (ii) any rights of any third party, including but not limited to any copyright, moral right, trademark right, trade secret, patent right, privacy right, publicity right or contractual right;
 + Use the API or any API Content in any manner or for any purpose, or take any other action in connection with the API, that exposes us or our Users to harm or liability (as determined at our sole discretion);
 + Use the API or any API Content in any manner that interferes with the normal operation of the Services or the access of any User, including but not limited to transmitting any viruses or harmful code, flooding the API with excessive requests or traffic, or taking any other action that creates (at our sole discretion) an unreasonable or disproportionately large load on our systems or servers;
-+ Rent, sell, sublicense, or otherwise transfer any access to or use of the API to any third party, or otherwise derive revenue in any currency from the use or provision of the API;
++ Rent, sell, sublicense, or otherwise transfer any access to or use of the API to any third party, or otherwise derive revenue from the use or provision of the API;
 + Use the API to post or transmit any spam, junk mail, or other unauthorized promotional communications through the Services, in Your Application, or elsewhere;
 + Use the API in connection with any Application that constitutes, promotes, or is used in connection with spyware, adware, or any other malicious programs or code;
 + Use the API to develop or operate (or otherwise in connection with) any product (including any Application) or service that: (i) is competitive with any of the Services (as determined at our sole discretion); (ii) replicates or attempts to provide essentially the same user experience as any of the Services (including the API); or (iii) enables any automated third-party access to or use of the Services, or otherwise modifies or bypasses any part of the user experience within the Services;